Road salt and water quality

 - Watch a video.
 This video, produced by the Mississippi River Watershed Management Organization, provides tips to homeowners about more environmentally friendly snow and ice removal: Improved Winter Maintenance: Good Choices for Clean Water

 - Share a brochure.
-Read and pass along Nine Mile Creek Watershed District's brochure about residential snow and ice care.
-You can find it on Nine MIle Watershed District's education page.
+Read and pass along Nine Mile Creek Watershed District's brochure about residential snow and ice care: Residential snow and ice care (Nine Mile Creek Watershed District)

 - Check out other resources.
 If you are responsible for snow and ice removal somewhere other than your home, please check out our training and resources tab.